raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

   //=> 44
 ```

 We've written them so that both have the same structure, they are *linearly recursive*.
-Can we extract this structure and rewrite it as a template function?
+Can we extract this structure?

 ---